iAJTin/iPdfWriter.Mail/README.md

 # How can I send feedback!!!

-If you have found **iPdfWriter.Net.Mail** useful at work or in a personal project, I would love to hear about it.
-If you have decided not to use **iPdfWriter.Net.Mail**, please send me and email stating why this is so.
-I will use this feedback to improve **iPdfWriter.Net.Mail** in future releases.
+If you have found **iPdfWriter.Mail** useful at work or in a personal project, I would love to hear about it.
+If you have decided not to use **iPdfWriter.Mail**, please send me and email stating why this is so.
+I will use this feedback to improve **iPdfWriter.Mail** in future releases.

 My email address is